PGScatalog/pgs-harmonizer/README.md

         *flag* variant and provide original mappings in hm_info column as dictionary ENDIF

-    Check and flag if the alleles are consistent with the ENSEMBL VCF Write output
+    CHECK variant alleles against ENSEMBL or cohort-specific VCF and flag if the alleles are consistent (e.g. present, flipped, palindromic, etc)
 ENDFOR
 </pre>